MFDESTINO/altprint/README.md

-# Prynter
+# altprint
-3d printing path generator
+alternative 3d printing path generator create and modify gcode files for use in FFF printers.